sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 - 3200-2800 BC
 - Younger Dryas, ~9600 BC

+Although it's clear civilizations can survive massive floods (China Xia dynasty) what we would really like to see is no continuity of history during major cataclysms.

 Promising dates:
 - 400 BC, alexander the great, paleomagnetic anomalies
 - 6200 - 5500 BC, black/mediterranean sea refilling dating